tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 | finishedSize           | number       | (This document) |
 | handshakeFraming       | true/false   | (This document) |
 | optional               | object       | (This document) |

+## Adding a cTLS Template message type

+IANA is requested to add the following entry to the TLS HandshakeType registry.

+* Value: TBD
+* Description: ctls_template
+* DTLS-OK: ???
+Not clear what to put here.
+* Reference: (This document)
+* Comment: Virtual message used in cTLS.

 ## Activating the HelloRetryRequest MessageType